CLEAN BORDER WATER NOW CAMPAIGN MANAGER

 - Contribute blog posts and other content for Surfrider communication channels on the border pollution issue and CBWN campaign.

-- Serve as a Surfrider media spokesperson on issue.
+- Serve as a Surfrider media spokesperson on border region water quality and pollution issues.

 - Ensure tasks in the Stop Sewage Pollution/Clean Water Initiative: 2020-2023 and other grant deliverables are met.